josephmasson26/josephmasson26/README.md

 These are some of the projects I've done for school, hackathons, and more!

-For more information, you can find me on LinkedIn
+For more information, you can find me on LinkedIn.

 ![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)